 The LAP classroom is child-oriented, and children are accepted for who they are.
 LAP respects individual differences among children and foster these by providing a supportive environment that allows them to express their own personalities and interests.
 The purpose of the classroom is to provide a language-rich environment that is conducive to language learning for children with varying degrees of language competence.
 The program is based on a cognitive/social model and incorporates language intervention into regular classroom activities, maximizing on naturally occurring opportunities.
 Selection of language facilitation strategies is governed by the following principles: language activities should fit a child’s available meanings, focus on linguistic input, and provide functional language tools.

-The goals of LAP are to:
+The goals of LAP

 - Provide a rich language and literacy environment for all children.

 - Provide comprehensive services to preschoolers ages 3-5, including those with speech and language disorders, those learning English as a second language, and those whose language development has been accomplished in a typical fashion.

 - Formulate a framework for parent involvement in language facilitation.

 - Acknowledge cross-cultural differences in social customs and language.